 On the other hand, if you file your return now, you’ll have a few weeks left before you have to pay.
-This is going to be particularly important for people who deferred payments due last July because of the coronavirus pandemic – their January bill will be larger as a result.

 If you do your tax return now and realise that you’ll have difficulties paying the bill, then it also gives you more time to arrange a ‘Time to Pay’ agreement from HMRC.
 You can do this as long as you owe less than £30,000 and don’t have other outstanding tax returns (or owe other money to HMRC).

 On a more positive note, if you file early, you’ll get any tax refund owing to you early.
 That has to be a good Christmas present!

 2. It may help with your mortgage applicaction

 If you are appying for a mortgage and need to provide evidence of your income then most mortgage lenders will need to see your Tax Overview form SA302.
 This lists income from all sources including your income from property.
 If your income has risen over the last year then your latest SA302 will reflect that and allow you to borrow more from the lender.
 Lenders are quite savvy now though and can see whether the figures on the SA302 are based on a submitted tax return or one that is still in draft.
 Only a fully submitted return will have “100% complete” at the top.
 Lenders won’t base their multiples on an SA302 form with 90% complete at the top as they will know they have not been taken from a tax return that has been finalised and submitted to HMRC.

 3. You can avoid self-assessment tax return mistakes